How to start an ecommerce business: Your Small business guide

 If you don't have the budget to conduct your own studies, look out for existing market research, trends data, and reports.
 Check out Shopify's ecommerce trends reports or head to Google Trends to see what internet users are searching for right now.

-Don’t be disheartened if your original idea doesn’t work out.
+Stay open to changing direction if your original idea does not work out.
 The best way to approach ecommerce is to come up with lots of different ideas, and test them out before committing.
 Bounce ideas around with trusted friends, your local coffee shop barista, or your work colleagues.
 Watch how they respond, and use their reactions to determine the strength of your idea.

 - Executive summary: This will be the first section of your business plan, and the last thing you write.
 An executive summary gives an overview of your business idea, the market, and what you're trying to achieve.